fixmycrypto/FixMyCrypto/README.md

 * BIP-39 English word set
 * All dates from 1900-2023 in common formats (YYYYMMDD, MMDDYYYY, DDMMYYYY, YYMMDD, MMDDYY, DDMMYY)

+### Fuzzing

+If you want to fuzz all the passphrases from the provided passphrase file(s), you can set the passphrase depth setting.
+A setting of 1 is equivalent to adding { } around every passphrase in the file, 2 would be {{ }}, etc.

+    "passphraseFilesFuzzDepth": 1

 ---

 ## Known Addresses